After earthquake, Ridgecrest seeks return to normalcy

-RIDGECREST — After a 6.4 magnitude earthquake hit the city of Ridgecrest Thursday, and was followed by Friday morning aftershocks, Sharon Smith decided to stay active.
+RIDGECREST — After a magnitude 6.4 earthquake hit the city of Ridgecrest on Thursday, and was followed by Friday morning aftershocks, Sharon Smith decided to stay active.

 She was at home when the earthquake began.